 The reliability of the ISBE-developed science test is estimated by coefficient alpha.
 Coefficient alpha is an internal consistency reliability coefficient because it can be calculated from one administration of the test and depends on the inter-relatedness of the items.
 It is the average item inter-relatedness, and it reflects how consistently the items measure the tested construct.
-The value of coefficient alpha for the 2007 ISBE-developed science test was 0.84 based on a sample size of 118,667.
+The value of coefficient alpha for the 2008 ISBE-developed science test was 0.82 based on a sample size of 117,049.

 The value is derived from the total test population.
 For well-constructed achievement tests, internal consistency reliability coefficients typically exceed 0.90.
 Internal consistency estimates are influenced both by the interrelatedness of test items and the number of test items.
-Since the 40-item ISBE-Developed Science Test represents only half the PSAE science assessment, internal consistency is slightly lower than is typical for ISAT science tests.
+Since the 40-item ISBE-developed science test represents only half the PSAE science assessment, internal consistency is slightly lower than is typical for ISAT science tests.

 The reliability coefficient reported is derived within the context of classical test theory (CTT) and provides a single measure of precision for the entire test.
 Within the context of item response theory (IRT), it is possible to measure the relative precision of the test at different points on the scale.
-Figure 2.1 presents the test information function for the PSAE science test.
+Figure 2.1 presents the test information functions for the ISBE-developed science test.
+Note that the test information function is computed from the test as a whole, although ISBE-developed science test scale scores are calculated by averaging four subscale scores.

 A second way of evaluating precision from the IRT perspective is in terms of how well the test as a whole separates persons.
 The ratio of the standard deviation of ability estimates, after subtracting from their observed variance the error variance attributable to their standard errors of measurement, to the root mean square standard error computed over persons provides this index (Wright & Stone, 1979).
-The person separation value for the 2007 PSAE ISBE-Developed Science Test is 2.12.
+The person separation value for the 2008 ISBE-developed science test is 2.05.
 Values around 3.00 and above are desirable for achievement tests such as the ISBE-developed component of the PSAE assessment.
-Because the ISBE-Developed Science Test comprises only 40 items and represents only half the PSAE science assessment score, the person separation estimate was not expected to be at an optimal level.
+Because the ISBE-developed science test comprises only

+40 items and represents only half the PSAE science assessment score, the person separation estimate was not expected to be at an optimal level.